 Naples, Florida - "Consistent & Quiet" - Speaking of Southwest Florida, Naples continues to thrive in the incentive travel market.
 Despite the continuing growing prices at the Ritz Naples, Naples continues to draw incentive travel groups due to their location outside the Zika risk territory.
 Unlike some of their neighborhood destinations in Southwest Florida, Naples has a healthy inventory of hotel rooms especially in the 4 star space.
 There are currently over 5500 hotel rooms and 48 hotels to choose from in the area.
 Many of these properties are being renovated versus brand new builds.
 Fort Myers is the closest airport and has affordable and frequent airlift from most East Coast destinations.
 For incentive groups with attendees 50 years and older, Naples is the perfect beach destination.
 For companies with a younger workforce, they might find this Florida beach town a little sleepy.
 This won't be a destination in which you are getting the bang for your buck but it is one with very low risk and continued success with incentive programs.

 Palm Springs, CA - "Boutique Beauty" - Palm Springs is not just a destination for the famous music festival Coachella or Spring Break baseball training, it is also a great option for incentive travel due to the beautiful weather year round.
 Not many places average 350 days of sunshine per year!
 The construction of brand new builds and the recent renovations of old classics has kept Palm Springs on the map and it is currently one of the front runners for Incentive Trips.
 Again in a time where Zika has been a concern for the past two years, this is a destination many have traded for the Caribbean.
 Palm Springs has a large portfolio of hotels with over 80 properties and 14,000 sleeping rooms.
 A few of the old traditional resorts such as the Westin, La Quinta, Renaissance and JW still have a large presence in the incentive market.
 A few of the new players to the market a bringing a different unique and hip feel to the area.
-The boutique Palm Springs Ace Hotel, with 176 rooms, is one of the most drastic redesigns, reopening what once was a Motel 6.
+The Parker Palm Springs (144 rooms) is our favorite of the boutique collection for a young incentive crowd.
+Beautiful grounds for evening events and plenty to do during the day.
 Another boutique, out the box option is the Avalon Hotel, which recently replaced the Viceroy for a young and hip vibe and only 67 hotel rooms.
 For the young technology companies looking for something off the beaten bath, those properties could be just that.
 For those looking for something a little more traditional but still hip, the new Kimpton and Andaz properties could be a great fit for a mid-size incentive trip (40-60 rooms).
-Of course for those looking for a more traditional 5 star option, the Ritz Ranch Mirage never disappoints.
-Did I forget to mention that golf is pretty amazing there also.
+Of course for those looking for a more traditional 5 star option, the Ritz Rancho Mirage never disappoints.
+The firepit views from the property can't be beaten by any other hotel in Palm Springs.
+Also the daily guided morning hikes are a fun way to explore the area while getting in some exercise.
+And don't forget about the daily complimentary candy bar in the lobby or the tasty flavored infused water found throughout property.
+Did I forget to mention that golf is pretty amazing in Palm Springs too.

 Punta de Mita, Mexico - "Pure Luxury" - For those looking for a luxurious, small, and intimiate Incentive Trip, and have a budget for it then Punta de Mita is the place for your next incentive program.
 There are a limited number of hotels in this region but the three players are truly impressive.
 The St. Regis Punta Mita Resort (120 Rooms) and Four Seasons Punta Mita (173 Rooms) continue to Wow guests trip after trip and the W Punta de Mita just recently opened it's doors with 119 rooms.
 For East Coast companies, this destination is a hike.
 However, for West Coast companies looking for world-class service, this is the destination for you.